cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 ```

 If you do not have chocolatey then follow the tutorial at
+<https://chocolatey.org/install> and then run the aforementioned
-<https://chocolatey.org/install>, or use the standard Git
+choco command, or forego chocolatey and use the standard Git
-installer and check the box that reads `Enable experiment
+installer by checking the box that reads `Enable experiment
 support for pseudo consoles`.

 Now you can use `wsl` and other commands that would otherwise